 Upon completion of the project, a mold inspector/assessor must complete a post-remediation assessment to ensure the mold has been properly remediated.

 Branch Restoration, Inc. is a licensed NY Mold Remediation Contractor and experienced in mold remediation (Mold License #00053).
 In addition, Branch Restoration handles property damage restoration and other environmental services.
 From fire and smoke damage restoration to water damage restoration, our staff provides high quality service to both residential and commercial clients.
 Additional services include asbestos abatement, lead abatement and oil spill clean-up.

 Branch Restoration services clients on Long Island, as well as the New York Metro area and New Jersey.
-Branch Restoration is a preferred vendor for many insurance carriers and a proud member of DKI (Disaster Kleenup International), which is the largest disaster restoration contracting organization in North America.
+Branch Restoration is a preferred vendor for many insurance carriers.
 Emergency response crews are available 24 hours a day, 365 days a year.

 Copyright © 2016 Branch Restoration, Inc. All rights reserved.